-The Public Works Department, Traffic Engineering Division has reviewed the potential traffic related impacts for the proposed project and has determined that the streets adjacent to and near the subject site will be able to accommodate the quantity and kind of traffic which may be potentially generated subject to the standard city requirements for street improvements and subject to the project specific mitigation measures determined applicable by the City of Fresno Traffic Engineer.
-These requirements generally include: (1) The provision of a minimum two points of vehicular access to major streets for any phase of the development; (2) Major and local street dedications and vacations; (3) Street improvements, (including, but not limited to, construction of center section travel lanes, shoulders, concrete curbs, gutters, pavement, and underground street lighting systems; (4) Payment of applicable impact fees (including, but not limited to, the Traffic Signal Mitigation Impact (TSMI) Fee, Fresno Major Street Impact (FMSI) Fee, and the Regional Transportation Mitigation Fee (RTMF) Fee; and, (5) Installation of a traffic signal with protected left-turn phasing per City of Fresno Standards at the Site Access at Golden State Boulevard (this signal is not included in the TSMI fee program and all associated costs will be the responsibility of the project and are non-reimbursable).
-These requirements are outlined within the memorandum from the City Traffic Engineer dated July 18, 2018.
+The Public Works Department, Traffic Engineering Division has reviewed the potential traffic related impacts for the proposed project and the above described development on a portion of adjacent lands and has determined that the streets adjacent to and near the subject site will be able to accommodate the quantity and kind of traffic which may be potentially generated subject to the standard city requirements for street improvements and subject to the project specific mitigation measures previously determined applicable by the City of Fresno Traffic Engineer with Environmental Assessment No. C-15-071/TPM-2014-06.
+These requirements generally include: (1) Adjacent public street improvements, and right-of-way dedications (including, but not limited to, construction and/or modification of curbs, sidewalks, trails, ramps and driveway approaches along adjacent public street frontages and on interior local streets); (2) Installation of underground street lighting systems; and, (3) Payment of applicable impact fees (including, but not limited to, the Traffic Signal Mitigation Impact (TSMI) Fee, Fresno Major Street Impact (FMSI) Fee, and the Regional Transportation Mitigation Fee (RTMF) Fee.

-Based upon the findings contained within the project TIS and the Fresno General Plan MEIR, with implementation of the Fresno General Plan goals, objectives and policies, including the project specific mitigation measures identified herein below impacts to roadways within TIZ III would be less than significant.
+Based upon the findings contained within the previously prepared TIS and the Fresno General Plan MEIR, with implementation of the Fresno General Plan goals, objectives and policies, including the project specific mitigation measures identified with Environmental Assessment No. C-15-071/TPM-2014-06, impacts to roadways within TIZ III would be less than significant.

-Therefore, the Public Works Department/Traffic Engineering Division has determined that, based upon the proposed traffic yield from and the expected traffic generation of the proposed project for the subject property, the proposed project will not adversely impact the existing and projected circulation system based upon implementation of the mitigation measures included within the MEIR and based upon compliance with the project specific mitigation measures referenced herein below.
+Furthermore, the proposed project, in part, implements the mitigation measures of Environmental Assessment No. C-15-071/TPM-2014-06.
+Therefore, the Public Works Department/Traffic Engineering Division has determined that, based upon the proposed traffic yield from and the expected traffic generation of previous approved projects for lands adjacent to subject property and the fact that the proposed project does not include any additional construction or development activities or operations, the proposed project will not adversely impact the existing and projected circulation system based upon implementation of the mitigation measures included within the MEIR and previous environmental assessment prepared for purpose of approval of commercial development on adjacent lands occurring pursuant to Conditional Use Permit No. C-15-071.